-The Board resolved to propose to the Shareholders at the annual general meeting of the Company for the year ended 31 December 2020 to be held on 24 June 2021 (the "AGM"), for their consideration and approval of the payment of a final dividend of RMB0.0688 per share (tax inclusive) for the year ended 31 December 2020 (the "2020 Final Dividends") payable to the Shareholders, whose names are listed in the register of members of the Company on 6 July 2021, in an aggregate amount of approximately RMB567.2 million.
-The 2020 Final Dividends will be denominated and declared in RMB.
-Dividends on domestic shares will be paid in RMB and dividends on H Shares will be paid in Hong Kong dollars.
-Subject to the passing of the relevant resolution at the AGM, the 2020 Final Dividends are expected to be paid on or around 18 August 2021.
+The Board resolved to propose to the shareholders of the Company at the annual general meeting for the year ended 31 December 2021 (the "AGM") to be held on 29 June 2022, for their consideration and approval of the payment of a final dividend of RMB7.037 cents per share (tax inclusive) for the year ended 31 December 2021 (the "2021 Final Dividends") payable to the shareholders of the Company, whose names are listed in the register of members of the Company on 12 July 2022, in an aggregate amount of approximately RMB580.2 million.
+The 2021 Final Dividends will be denominated and declared in RMB.
+Dividends on domestic shares will be paid in RMB and dividends on H shares will be paid in Hong Kong dollars.
+Subject to the passing of the relevant resolution at the AGM, the 2021 Final Dividends is expected to be paid on or around 12 August 2022.

-Pursuant to the Enterprise Income Tax Law of the PRC and its implementation rules, which came into force since 1 January 2008 and other relevant rules, where the Company distributes the proposed 2020 Final Dividends to non-resident enterprise shareholders whose names appear on the register of members for H Shares, it is required to withhold enterprise income tax at a rate of 10%.
-Any H Shares registered in the name of non-individual registered shareholders, including HKSCC Nominees Limited, other nominees or trustees, or other organisations or groups, will be treated as shares being held by non-resident enterprise shareholders, and consequently will be subject to the withholding of the enterprise income tax.
+Pursuant to the Enterprise Income Tax Law of the PRC and its implementation rules, which came into force since 1 January 2008 and other relevant rules, where the Company distributes the proposed 2021 Final Dividends to non-resident enterprise shareholders whose names appear on the register of members for H shares of the Company, it is required to withhold enterprise income tax at a rate of 10%.
+Any H shares registered in the name of non-individual registered shareholders, including HKSCC Nominees Limited, other nominees or trustees, or other organizations or groups, will be treated as shares being held by non-resident enterprise shareholders, and consequently will be subject to the withholding of the enterprise income tax.

-Pursuant to the PRC Individual Income Tax Law, the Implementation Regulations of the Individual Income Tax Law, the Tentative Measures on Withholding and Payment of Individual Income Tax and other relevant laws and regulations, the foreign individuals who are the holders of H shares shall pay individual income tax at a tax rate of 20% upon their receipt of distribution of dividend from domestic enterprises which issued such H shares, which shall be withheld and paid by such domestic enterprises on behalf of the such individual H shareholders.
+Pursuant to the PRC Individual Income Tax Law, the Implementation Regulations of the Individual Income Tax Law and other relevant laws and regulations, the foreign individuals who are the holders of H shares shall pay individual income tax at a tax rate of 20% upon their receipt of distribution of dividend from domestic enterprises which issued such H shares, which shall be withheld and paid by such domestic enterprises on behalf of such individual H shareholders.
 However, the Notice of the Ministry of Finance and the State Administration of Taxation on Certain Policies Regarding Individual Income Tax effective from 13 May 1994 (the "1994 Notice") grants exemption to foreign individuals from PRC individual income tax on dividend from foreign-invested enterprises.
-Since the Company has become a "foreign-invested enterprise" since August 2010 as approved by the relevant PRC authorities, the individual shareholders who hold the Company's H Shares and whose names appear on the register of members of H Shares (the "Individual H Shareholders") are not required to pay PRC individual income tax when the Company distributes the 2020 Final Dividends based on the 1994 Notice.
-Therefore, the Company will not withhold any amount of the 2020 Final Dividends to be distributed to the Individual H Shareholders to pay the PRC individual income tax.
+Since the Company has become a "foreign-invested enterprise" since August 2010 as approved by the relevant PRC authorities, the individual shareholders who hold the Company's H shares and whose names appear on the register of members of H shares of the Company (the "Individual H Shareholders") are not required to pay PRC individual income tax when the Company distributes the 2021 Final Dividends based on the 1994 Notice.
+Therefore, the Company will not withhold any amount of the 2021 Final Dividends to be distributed to the Individual H Shareholders to pay the PRC individual income tax.